-In the listening test a neat trick is to use the breaks well during your IELTS test.
+In the IELTS listening test a neat trick is to use the breaks well.

 “You will be given time to read through the questions before you listen.
 You will hear each recording of the Listening test only once.
 As you listen, write your answers on the question paper.
 At the end of the test, you will have 10 minutes to transfer your answers to the answer sheet in pencil.”
 Source IDP British Council